 First, the easy part…

 Bonus: Download a free checklist that reveals the exact steps a lifestyle photographer used to grow from 0 to 600,000 followers on Instagram with no budget and no expensive gear.

-The blue check also helps people avoid imposter accounts and easily find the brands or public figures they want to follow.
+The blue check helps people avoid imposter accounts and easily find the brands or public figures they want to follow.
 It appears in search as well as on your profile and in embedded posts.
 This helps people make sure they find the real accounts for the people and brands they’re searching for.

 The coveted blue check wouldn’t be coveted if it was easy to attain.

 Instagram verification is reserved for accounts that Instagram deems “in the public interest.”
 More specifically, you must be a public figure, celebrity or global brand.